 In her advocacy, Yuimi emphasizes that tools like JSTOR's research tool represent an important step toward equitable access to knowledge.
 By engaging students of all backgrounds in active and interactive research, JSTOR's tool empowers them to communicate their ideas and participate fully in scholarly conversations.

-To explore the benefits of JSTOR's interactive research tool, sign up for our beta.
+Learn more about the research tool here.

 Join a community of forward-thinking educators, librarians, and students working to enhance academic accessibility and drive impactful research.